 All in all, it’s a simple circulatory system that requires less energy to maintain.

 What is the Average Heart Rate of an Ant?

 According to research, ants have an average heart rate of 53.5 beats per minute.
 It varies slightly between ant species.

 Ants don’t have blood, they have hemolymph.
 Hemolymph is a circulatory fluid that facilitates nutrient transfer in the ant body.

 See this article to learn more about ant blood.

 Ants don’t have lungs.
 They’re too small to accommodate lungs.
 Instead, they have a tracheal respiratory system.
 This system as the name implies, relies on a network of tubes called the trachea.
 These tracheae distribute oxygen directly to the cells in the ant’s body.

 Read this article to learn more about how ants breathe.

 Summary: Do Ants Have Hearts?

-Ant hearts refer to the posterior region of the dorsal vessel, an elongated tube that runs throughout the ant body.
-Like our hearts, this dorsal vessel pumps hemolymph, the ant’s circulatory fluid, to allow the transfer of nutrients to and waste from the cells in the body.
+To summarize, ants have hearts.
+Their hearts are called the dorsal vessel.
+This vessel is an elongated tube that runs throughout their bodies.
+Like our hearts, it pumps circulatory fluid to allow the transfer of nutrients and waste in the ant body.